 There is no one-size-fits-all when it comes to protein intake.
 For example:

-I understand this can all seem confusing but my take on this is simple.
+My take on this is simple.
 If you are not sedentary, that is you participate in mild to moderate exercise, aiming for above RDI (0.8g per kg) will support your body.
 If you are heavily active and are trying to build mucho muscle, aim for the higher end of the range.

 What About Protein for Healthy Ageing?